The total student prize pool is 100k USD

 Let the pressure drop this exam season...

-The Projects & Campaigns Department have partnered with the University of Warwick Active Wellbeing Team to collaborate on Pressure Drop x DeStresstival to bring you a festival of events during exam season
+The SU has once again partnered with Warwick Sport and the Active Wellbeing Team to collaborate on Pressure Drop x DeStresstival, to bring you a festival of exciting, unique and relaxing events during exam season!

 De-Stresstival